School Governance (Constitution) (England) Regulations 2007 – the “Constitution Regulations”.

 2. Excerpt from GovernorNet (Background Article)

-LEA governor (Regulation 6 of the Constitution Regs)
+Staff governor – (Regulation 3 and Schedule 2 of the Constitution Regs)

-• The number of LEA governors depends on the Instrument of Government and the category of school:
+The number of Staff governors depends on the Instrument of Government: